-Use the new Touchless Clock In feature to enable your employees to clock in and out of work, as well as start and end breaks without touching the Android device.
+Use the Touchless Clock In feature on your Android Time Clock to enable your team members to clock in and out of work, as well as start and end breaks without touching the Android device.

-This touchless solution to track time and attendance will help your businesses alleviate some of the stress around quickly adapting to new health and safety procedures as well as provide a faster clock in and out experience for employees.
+Using this touchless solution to track time and attendance will help your businesses alleviate some of the stress around quickly adapting to new health and safety procedures as well as provide a faster clock in and out experience for team members.

 What is Touchless Clock In